guilleng/c-programming-a-modern-approach-solutions/chapter13/exercises/10/README.md

 ---

-The fact that `q` is a pointer to `char` that is not properly initialized (pointing to a memory location with enough space to store the string `p` points to).
-The call to `strcpy` may cause undefined behavior.
+The fact that `q` is a pointer to `char` that is not properly initialized, meaning it may not be pointing to a memory location with enough space to store the string `p` points to, could cause undefined behavior when `strcpy` is called.